crossdb-org/docs/docs/get-started/install.md

 ## Build manually

-Though there're dozens of files, only one file need to build.
+There are dozens of source files, but only one needs to be built.

 ```bash
 gcc -o build/xdb-cli src/xdb-cli.c -lpthread -O2